Updated: Apr 29

 It is 2020 anD online shopping options are available for just about every single store, or item you can think of.
 Honestly, if a retail store isn't offering online shopping they are missing out on a significant amount of business.

 When we decided to start CBD Kave, last winter, the goals, and vision for our company included online shopping.
-The location we chose has a perfect set up to give us the space needed for easily filling orders each day.
-With CBD becoming federally legal in 2018 we figured our products would be no different then if we sold forks or paper.
+The location we chose has a perfect setup to give us the space needed for easily filling orders each day.
+With CBD becoming federally legal in 2018 we figured our products would be no different than if we sold forks or paper.

 How very wrong we were!

 Here are the main challenges we have faced when trying to get an online store going.

 CBD may be federally legal but there are no federal banking regulations in place for hemp products and because of this all of our local banks will not support businesses that are in the hemp industry.
 We went into, called, emailed, and spoke with every option we have here.
 Then we started to seek support out of state, at first, we got positive responses then we started to get turned away one after another because our LLC is based in Idaho.
 Even with a bank allowing us to process our instore payments and manage our business funds, selling online was not just a given with that.